AlchemyCMS/alchemy-guides/guides/best_practice_create_blog_template.md

 ## Conceptual page and content structuring

 Imagine you like to have a simple blog template on your website.
-First of all as mentioned in [The Alchemy approach](alchemy_approach.html) you should identify required components in your blog layout.
+First of all as mentioned in [about AlchemyCMS](about.html) you should identify required components in your blog layout.
 Common components are a **headline**, a **blog post** itself and **sidebar blocks** for category overview and featured posts.

 Following the steps you will create blog template according to [Foundation Zurb](http://foundation.zurb.com/). (© ZURB, Inc)